Newcastle Jets FC: Early years

 Newcastle United was formed in 2000 by Cypriot-Australian businessman Con Constantine from the remnants of the Newcastle Breakers.
-The Breakers were dissolved when Soccer Australia revoked its NSL licence at the conclusion of the 1999–2000 season.
-At the formation of Newcastle United the home ground was moved back to where Newcastle KB United played, now known as McDonald Jones Stadium.
+The Breakers were dissolved when Soccer Australia revoked its NSL license at the conclusion of the 1999–2000 season.
+After the formation of Newcastle United, the home ground was moved back to McDonald Jones Stadium.

-The Newcastle United club were reasonably successful, competing in two of the last three Final Series and finishing second in the League behind Perth Glory in the 2001–02 season.
+Newcastle United competed in the NSL Final Series of 2001-02 and 2002-03 and finished second in the League behind Perth Glory in the 2001–02 NSL season.

 The club renamed itself to the Newcastle United Jets Football Club and launched a new badge at the start of the new national league, the A-League.
-This was done to try and create and project a new image of the club and to avoid confusion with the English club Newcastle United.
+This was done in an attempt to project a new image of the club and avoid confusion with the English club Newcastle United.
 The name "Jets" is a reference to RAAF Base Williamtown, located just 20 kilometres north of Newcastle.
-The club's logo depicts three F/A-18 Hornets, which the Royal Australian Air Force has based at Williamtown.
+The club's logo depicts three F/A-18 Hornets, which the Royal Australian Air Force has based in Williamtown.

-Former England and Australia manager Terry Venables was reported as favourite to become the team's technical director, including reports from the Jets, but this was confirmed by Venables' agent as a 'no-go'.
+Former England and Australia manager Terry Venables was reported as the favourite to become the team's technical director, including reports from the Jets, but declined the role.
 Instead, the club signed Richard Money for the 2005–2006 season.
-In 2006 Money was replaced with Nick Theodorakopoulos after Money returned to England to take the manager's job at Walsall.
-In October 2006 after recording no wins during the Pre-Season Cup and during the first seven rounds of A-League matches, Theodorakopoulos became the first coach to be sacked in the club's A-League's history.
+In 2006, Money was replaced with Nick Theodorakopoulos after Money returned to England to take the manager's job at Walsall.
+In October 2006, after recording no wins during the Pre-Season Cup and the first seven rounds of A-League matches, Theodorakopoulos became the first coach to be sacked in the club's A-League history.
 His assistant Gary van Egmond was the caretaker coach for the remainder of the 2005–06 season, and later signed a contract to remain as the coach of the Jets for the next three years.